-Land amounting to 4.9 hectares is allocated for a residential development of at least 85 dwellings.
-Development will be subject to compliance with adopted Development Plan policies and the following criteria:
+Land amounting to 4.9hectares is allocated for a residential development of at least 85 dwellings.
+Development will be subject to compliance with adopted Development Plan policies and (MM111) the following criteria:

-- Provision of safe highways access to the site from Rectory Road; - 2.
-Retention of important boundary trees and hedgerows to provide appropriate screening for the site; - 3.
-Provision of suitable pedestrian access to Harkers Lane public right of way; - 4.
+- 1. Provision of safe highways access to the site from Rectory Road; - 2.
+Retention of important boundary trees and hedgerows to provide appropriate screening for the site; - Provision of suitable pedestrian access to Harkers Lane public right of way; - 4.
 The layout and design of the site will provide an appropriate response to the established pattern of development in the area, including with regard to density; - 5.
-Development should provide a minimum of a Locally Equipped Area for Play (LEAP) on site along with related landscaping and facilities; The provision of open space is required in accordance with Policy ENV 04 - 6.
-A pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought; Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified; - A site specific flood risk assessment should be provided with the application.
-Appropriate sustainable surface water attenuation measures may need to be provided within the site, and where possible included as part of a landscaping scheme; and - 8.
+The provision of open space is required in accordance with Policy ENV 04; - 6.
+Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
+Applications will need to demonstrate appropriate solutions have been identified (MM111); - 7.
+A site specific flood risk assessment should be provided with the application.
+Appropriate sustainable surface water attenuation measures may need to be provided within the site, and where possible included as part of a landscaping scheme; - 8.
 Layout of the scheme should not prejudice future development on adjoining land; - 9.
-The scheme's design will preserve or where possible enhance the setting of nearby designated and non designated heritage assets; and - 10.
-Development should have regard to the cumulative effects of the site alongside the 52 dwellings approved under the application 3PL/2014/0083/F - 3.347 This site forms an extension of the Hopkins Homes site on Rectory Road which is currently under construction.
+The scheme's design will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets: - 10.
+Development should have regard to the cumulative effects of the site alongside the 52 dwellings approved under the application 3PL/2014/0083/F. (MM111)

+3.334 This site forms an extension of the Hopkins Homes site on Rectory Road which is currently under construction.
 The site which is currently under construction was allocated through the Site Specifics Policies and Proposals DPD.
 The preferred allocation is a greenfield site, with an agricultural land grade of 3.
 The principal access to the site should be achieved from Rectory Road.
-Hoe Road East is not suitable for vehicular access without significant improvement. - 3.348 The site is well located to services and facilities within the development.
+Hoe Road East is not suitable for vehicular access without significant improvement.

+3.335 The site is well located to services and facilities within the development.
 To the rear of the site is Harkers Lane which is a public right of way and provides a walking route to the primary school.
 The development should provide suitable access to Harkers Lane.
 The settlement fringe landscape character assessment includes this site within the Northall Green Enclosed Arable Farmland character area which has a moderate sensitivity to change.
 The junction of Rectory Road with Town Street represents a key gateway within Swanton Morley.

-- 3.349 The site has limited constraints.
+3.336 The site has limited constraints.
 The historic characterisation study has indicated that development proposals for the site must demonstrate that a full analysis of the immediate and wider context of the site has been undertaken so as to inform an appropriate design response.
-Development should respect the form and character of the surrounding area, including the lower densities on Hoe Road East. - 3.350 The Councils Water Cycle Study identifies potential capacity limitations with the wastewater network transferring foul sewerage to the Waste Water Treatment Works.
+Development should respect the form and character of the surrounding area, including the lower densities on Hoe Road East.

+3.337 The Councils Water Cycle Study identifies potential capacity limitations with the wastewater network transferring foul sewerage to the Waste Water Treatment Works.
 Applicants are encouraged to work with Anglian Water Services and the Council to demonstrate sufficient capacity is, or can be made available in the foul sewerage network in time to serve the development.
 Temporary solutions may be acceptable in the interim, or phasing of the development may be required.
-If acceptable permanent solutions are not possible, proposals will not be supported.
+If acceptable permanent solutions are not possible, proposals will not be supported (MM112).